-Assign the dynamic IP address to the port.
-When the device is connecting to the port and asks for IP assigning, the system will assign the IP address that has been assigned before to the connected device.
+Assign the dynamic IP address to the particular port.
+When the device is connecting to the port and asks for IP assigning, the system will assign the pre-configured IP address to the connected device.

-Figure 3.3-8 DHCP Server-Port and IP Binding
+Figure 3.3-8 DHCP Server - Port and IP Binding